We have updated our policies with regard to privacy and our Website Terms and Conditions of Use

-We are all aware of the challenges that arise when colleagues are not in the same room together.
-With the hybrid workplace model in place for the foreseeable future, AV and IT departments want to provide their colleagues with a high-quality virtual meeting experience that lets them hear and see each other and share content as if they were in the same room.
+We are all aware of some challenges that can arise when colleagues are not in the same room together.
+With the hybrid workplace model becoming a new staple, AV and IT departments want to provide their colleagues with a high-quality virtual meeting experience that lets them hear and see each other and share content as if they were in the same room.

 Learn more about how Solotech can help improve hybrid working for your organization.